MUSCLES EXERCISING POWERS NEURON GROWTH AND REPAIR

 Muscle talk

-In 2023, Raman and her colleagues reported that they could restore mobility in mice that had experienced a traumatic muscle injury by implanting muscle tissue at the injury site and then exercising the new tissue by stimulating it repeatedly with light.
-Over time, they found that the exercised graft helped mice specific regain specifically regain their motor function, reaching activity levels comparable to those of healthy mice.
+In 2023, Raman and her colleagues reported that they could restore mobility in mice with traumatic muscle injury by implanting muscle tissue at the injury site and then exercising the new tissue by repeatedly stimulating it with light.
+Over time, they found that the exercised graft helped mice regain their motor function, reaching activity levels comparable to those of healthy mice.

 When the researchers analyzed the graft, they found that regular exercise stimulated the grafted muscle to produce certain specific proteins that promoted nerve and blood vessel growth.